moliver28/research-handbook/content/handbook/values/_index.md

 ##### Embracing Iteration

-In order to embrace iteration, we should have the attitude that we are trying to achieve as much as possible in a small amount of time; it's where we are at the end state of an iteration, that counts.
+In order to embrace iteration, we should have the attitude that we are trying to achieve as much as possible in a small amount of time; it's where we land at the end state of an iteration that counts.
 The benefit of iteration is to get fast feedback from users.
-Focus on sharing context at the *end of the first iteration* rather than a *hypothetical future state* requiring multiple iterations.
+Focus on sharing context at the **end of the first iteration** rather than a **hypothetical future state** that requires multiple iterations.
 By embracing iteration we can increase creativity in incremental components.

 {{< youtube id="nXfKtnVUhvQ" >}}